-You and your spouse own an equal share of any assets acquired during marriage.
+Where you and your spouse own an equal share of any assets acquired during marriage

 A community property state is a state where any asset acquired during marriage is considered to be community property, equally owned by each spouse.
 Any income that either spouse makes during the marriage is community income.
 But there are exceptions that allow spouses to own assets separately from each other.
 Gifts, inheritances, and assets acquired before the marriage are all considered separate property.